OpenSWATH/documentation/docs/docker.rst

 .. code-block:: bash

-   # Download OpenSWATH image (openswath/openswath:latest)
+   # Download OpenSWATH image (ghcr.io/openswath/openswath:latest) from GitHub Container Registry
-   docker pull openswath/openswath:latest
+   docker pull ghcr.io/openswath/openswath:latest

 This will download the latest version of the OpenSWATH Docker image and cache it on your machine.

 .. note::

-   Official containers for OpenMS and related tools are available via `BioContainers <https://github.com/BioContainers>`_.
+   Official containers for OpenMS and related tools are available via `GitHub Container Registry <https://github.com/OpenMS/OpenMS/pkgs/container/openms-executables>`_.
 The image provided here provides compatible release or development versions including related tools in an integrated container.

 .. code-block:: bash

    # Generate tutorial container (osw_tutorial) and log in
-   docker run --name osw_tutorial --rm -v ~/Desktop/:/data -i -t openswath/openswath:latest
+   docker run --name osw_tutorial --rm -v ~/Desktop/:/data -i -t ghcr.io/openswath/openswath:latest

 This command will start a container based on the OpenSWATH image and map the local volume ``~/Desktop/`` (from your desktop) to ``/data/`` (to your container).
 It will open a Bash command line within the container for you to control the individual components of the workflow.
 If you want to exit the session, just type ``exit`` to return to your console.